codesynthesis-com/odb/libodb-oracle/README.md

 This package contains the Oracle ODB runtime library.
 Applications that include code generated for the Oracle database will need to link this library.

+This runtime library in turn depends on OCI, Oracle client library.